 Accurate diagnosis of the Facet Joint Syndrome is extremely important as similar symptoms are caused by other back pain conditions, therefore you need to get a proper and accurate diagnosis from a pain management doctor and back pain specialist.
 To have a better view of facet joint surfaces we request CT scan and X-rays

-Brooklyn Pain Physicians clinic are internationally recognized as one of the best back pain management specialists and doctors in Brooklyn, NYC.
+Brooklyn pain management clinic are internationally recognized as one of the best back pain management specialists and doctors in Brooklyn, NYC.
 We were selected to be a part of international medical team for Rio Olympic Games.
 We offer a full range of advanced rehabilitation and pain management services including electrical nerve stimulation among latest cutting edge procedures: Body Composition Analysis, High Tech Shockwave Therapy, groundbreaking Interstitial Laser Therapy.

 Healthy Spine is Very Flexible

 Your spine is very flexible, which is why it allows you to bend, sit, twist and subsequently walk and run.
 This is because it is not a solid block of bones, but is instead a series of smaller bones (vertebra) called facet joints.
 These joints’ surfaces are lined with cartilage and lubricated with synovial fluid to allow them to slide over each other, providing motion in any direction.